BrianHicks/elm-cli/FIGHTME.md

 Third, it could provide a nicer thing than either of those.
 This tool should enable creating pleasant user experience, so the programmer has the option of what to do.
 For example, if you run `git` it could ask you if you want to initialize a repository in the current directory.

+### Arguments That Imply Order Should Move From Left to Right

+Arguments should use `command from to` for data that flows in a direction.
+Think of `mv from to` or `cp from to`.

+Likewise, commands that are creating a resource should be in the form of `command create-from to-create`.